 I usually like the effects of Blue Dream, but since CBD impacts the effects of THC for me, I didn’t get a full effect I wanted.
 It was like 3/4 of the effect I would expect and want.
 Regrettably the opportunity to test the aphrodisiac properties didn’t present itself, so I can’t comment on the effectiveness of those properties.
 It felt like a mild edible, not strong enough to put me in a “let’s party!” mood yet with noticeable effects.

 If CBD doesn’t’ harsh your buzz when it’s 1:1 with THC, as it does for me, you may find this edible gives you the desired effect.
 I prefer a stronger effect from 10mg of THC.
 I also prefer something that tastes great so it’s worth the calories, and something that has a more reasonable price point.
-While I will try the coffee beans and the other 1906 products, I won’t add this High Love edible to my list of favorite.
+While I will try the coffee beans and the other 1906 products, I won’t add this High Love edible to my list of favorites.